google861b13805231bae6.html

 The old wine press at Clos Thou

 Clos Thou, like many producers in Jurançon—a region tucked just outside Pau in the shadow of the snow-capped Pyrenees—focuses primarily on Petite Manseng.
-This grape thrives in the region’s limestone and clay soils, bolstered by a “pudding” of loose rocks that promote exceptional drainage.
-The vineyards are perched on steep southeast-facing slopes, spaced to encourage airflow—an essential detail for passerillage, the process of drying grapes on the vine to concentrate sugars and preserve acidity.
+This grape flourishes in the region’s limestone and clay soils, supported by a “pudding” of loose rocks that promotes exceptional drainage.
+The vineyards sit on steep southeast-facing slopes and are spaced to encourage airflow—an essential detail for passerillage, the process of drying grapes on the vine.
+This process helps concentrate sugars and preserve acidity, creating wines of remarkable depth and character.

-In addition to Petite Manseng, they grow Gros Manseng, Courbu, and Camaralet, which lend spicy, herbal tones and help moderate the searing natural acidity of Manseng.
+In addition to Petite Manseng, Clos Thou also cultivates Gros Manseng, Courbu, and Camaralet.
+These grapes add spicy, herbal tones and help balance the searing natural acidity of Manseng.
+The unique blend of these varietals contributes to the nuanced flavor profiles that are a hallmark of Jurançon wines.

-During our tasting, the younger vintages of Petite Manseng expressed vibrant notes of orange blossom, pineapple, and tropical fruit, backed by an exhilarating crispness despite residual sugars hovering around 50g/l—a third of what you’d find in a Mosel Kabinett Riesling.
-These wines are opulent yet balanced, fermented, and aged in 400-liter third-year French oak barrels that impart subtle texture without overwhelming the fruit.
+During our tasting, the younger vintages of Petite Manseng revealed vibrant notes of orange blossom, pineapple, and tropical fruit.
+Despite residual sugars hovering around 50g/l—a third of what you’d find in a Mosel Kabinett Riesling—there was an exhilarating crispness in each sip.
+These wines are both opulent and balanced.
+They are fermented and aged in 400-liter, third-year French oak barrels, which impart subtle texture without overwhelming the fruit.

 1998 Clos Thou Petite Manseng Jurancon